alambertz/mode-coupling-toolbox/README.md

 # Requirements

-- **Step 01:** ANSYS Lumerical FDTD (the Python setup scripts assume the lumapi path `/opt/lumerical/v222/api/python/lumapi.py` on Linux — adjust for other installations).
+- **Step 01:** ANSYS Lumerical FDTD v22.2 (the Python setup scripts assume the lumapi path `/opt/lumerical/v222/api/python/lumapi.py` on Linux — adjust for other installations).
-- **Step 02:** Adjust and run the provided .lsf script against any .fsp simulation file obtained in step 01.
+- **Step 02:** run inside Lumerical with the corresponding FDTD project open.
 - **Steps 03–06:** Python 3 with `numpy`, `matplotlib`, `scipy`, `Pillow`; a LaTeX installation (TeX Live + cm-super — figures use `text.usetex` with Arial); `ramanspy` for the Fig. 7 fits; `tkinter` + a display for the GUI (step 06 only).
 - All input data files (material data, mode libraries, AM15G spectrum, far-field outputs) are included in the repository.